juntao/arenztopia/content/news/Issue 22.md

 January 3rd-January 9th, 2021

 ## Inauguration Next Week
+By Tony Yuan

 ## Arts
+By Owen Miyazoi

 ## Sports
+By Sam-Louis Alrocaet

 ## Weather
+By Mezoir Logan

 ## Coronavirus Report
+By Owen Miyazoi

 ## Feature:
+By Tony Yuan

 ## Story
+By Sam-Louis Alrocaet

 ## Story
+By Owen Miyazoi

 ## Poetry
+By Tony Yuan

 ## Obituary
+By Owen Miyazoi